PTB-MR/mrpro/docs/source/user_guide.rst

 Data reconstruction
 -------------------
-mrtwo provides a flexible framework for MR image reconstruction.
+MRtwo provides a flexible framework for MR image reconstruction.
 We provide some high level functions for commonly used reconstruction algorithms in `mr2.algorithms.reconstruction`, such as `~mr2.algorithms.reconstruction.RegularizedIterativeSENSEReconstruction`.
 We also provide all building blocks to create custom reconstruction algorithms and do manual reconstructions.